 12. Go easy on the booze.
 You’ll also want to keep an eye on eating and drinking before bed.
 Over-drinking, in particular, can really affect your quality of sleep.
 Even if it helps you fall asleep quickly, it will prevent you from getting the REM sleep you need.

 13. Avoid negative people.
-Some friends and relatives are just plain miserable come holiday time.
+Some friends and relatives are just plain miserable to come holiday time.
 Don’t let them throw shade on your festive spirit.
-Try to keep a positive attitude and avoid people who thrive on negativity, recommends Dr. Fran Walfish, a Beverly Hills-based psychotherapist, specializing in children, families and couples.
+Try to keep a positive attitude and avoid people who thrive on negativity, recommend Dr. Fran Walfish, a Beverly Hills-based psychotherapist, specializing in children, families, and couples.

 14. Skip the news.
 At year-end, there are always plenty of news programs summarizing the biggest events from the last 12 months.
 The gloomy stories can wreck your holiday mojo so limit your intake of news.
 Choose to read your news online so you can control what and how much goes into your consciousness.